 - Skip the beans entirely for a Texas-style bowl, or swap in black beans for a change.

-- Serve it over a baked potato, or alongside my Dr Pepper baked beans and cornbread for a full spread.
-More ideas live on my recipes hub.
+- Serve it over a baked potato, or alongside Dr Pepper baked beans and cornbread for a full spread.
+More ideas live on the recipes hub.

 Frequently asked questions

-Can I taste the Dr Pepper in the chili?
+Can you taste the Dr Pepper in the chili?

 Not as soda.
 Once it reduces it reads as a deeper, smoky-sweet flavor that rounds out the tomatoes.
 People notice the chili tastes richer without being able to say why.

 Yes.
 Brown the beef and bloom the spices on the stove first, then move everything to the slow cooker and cook on low for 6 to 7 hours.
-It is the same approach I use for my Dr Pepper little smokies.
+It is the same approach behind Dr Pepper little smokies.

-How do I thicken it if it is too thin?
+How do you thicken it if it is too thin?

 Simmer it longer with the lid off, or stir in a little extra tomato paste.
 If you want the meaty depth of a brisket chili instead, start from leftover Dr Pepper brisket.